-It's official: Women admit they cannot park.
+It's official: Women admit they can't park

 A new survey by AA/Populus has found a quarter of women admit they lack confidence when it comes to the tricky parallel parking manoeuvre.

 However, the subject of parallel parking is a national one with one in six saying they had problems.